Adapted from Buvette: The Pleasure of Good Food by Jody Williams (Grand Central Life & Style, 2014)

 2 large eggs, beaten

-1 garlic clove, rubbbed through a regular Microplane
+1 garlic clove, rubbed through a standard Microplane

 A little freshly ground black pepper